abc-logo

 How much does a senior's home truly mean to them?

-A study published by the American Society on Aging found that more than half of seniors say their home's emotional value means more than how much their home is worth in monetary value.
+Studies on aging have found that more than half of seniors say their home's emotional value means more than how much their home is worth in monetary value.
 It stands to reason, then, that a senior's home is where they want to grow old.

 With the help of elderly care in Queensland, AB, seniors don't have to age in a sterilized care facility.
 Instead, they can age gracefully in the place they want to be most: their home.
 In contrast, seniors who move to a long-term care facility must adapt to new environments, new people, and new systems that the facility implements.
 At this stage in life, this kind of drastic change can be more harmful than helpful.